-Edge computing has quickly become the newest craze for companies looking to break beyond the limitations imposed by traditional cloud-based computing architecture.
-Although enterprise level data centers continue to play an important role in modern networks, the exciting possibilities offered by Internet of Things (IoT) devices capable of processing the data they gather closer to the source is forcing everyone to rethink their approach to IT infrastructure.
+Edge computing is an exciting new approach to network architecture that helps organizations break beyond the limitations imposed by traditional cloud-based networks.
+Although cloud computing continues to play an important role in modern network architecture, the exciting possibilities offered by Internet of Things (IoT) devices, which are capable of processing the data they gather closer to the source, are forcing companies to rethink their approach to IT infrastructure.

 The most important benefit of edge computing is its ability to increase network performance by combatting latency.
-Since edge devices process data on board or at local edge data centers, the information they collect doesn’t have to travel nearly as far as it would under a traditional cloud architecture.
+Since IoT edge computing devices process data locally or in nearby edge data centers, the information they collect doesn’t have to travel nearly as far as it would under a traditional cloud architecture.

 It’s easy to forget that data doesn’t travel instantaneously; it’s bound by the same laws of physics as everything else in the known universe.
 Current commercial fiber optic technology allows data to travel as fast as 2/3 the speed of light, moving from New York to San Francisco in about 21 milliseconds.
 While that sounds fast, it fails to consider the sheer amount of data being transmitted.
 With the world expected to generate up to 44 zettabytes (one zettabyte equals a trillion gigabytes) of data in 2020, digital traffic jams are almost guaranteed.